 The livelihoods of communities living in the harsh, mountainous landscape of the Himalaya are under threat from the effects of changing climate.
 Loss of broad-leaved forests and their subsequent replacement by pine is seen by the community as a cause for increased vulnerability to threats such as floods, landslides and fires.
-Oak forests have been shown to improve water quality and quantity, improve biodiversity and play an integral role in meeting the community’s needs.
-The project seeks to increase the area of forest under an oak by planting a native species of Oak, Banj Oak, on parcels of community forest lands.
-Other project activities include soil and water conservation works, fire prevention activities, cultivation of fodder grass for livestock and other activities to address improved livelihoods of the community.
-The project provides employment opportunities as members of the local community are employed for project maintenance and monitoring.
+Oak forests have been shown to improve water quality and biodiversity, and play an integral role in meeting the community’s needs.
+The project seeks to increase forest cover by planting a native species of Oak, Banj Oak, on parcels of community forest lands.
+Other project activities include soil and water conservation, fire prevention activities, cultivation of fodder grass for livestock and other activities to address improved livelihoods of the community.